sanghaya/Man-Melds-With-Machine/README.md

 ```
 control_machine.py
 ```
-on the Mac. then raise hand to start moving the cursor around
+on the Mac.
+Then raise hand to start moving the cursor around